 All about palm oil and how to make palm oil vegetarian stew

+African palm oil aka macaw-fat is the world’s most popular and most purchased vegetable oil making up about 35 percent of the total international trade in cooking oils.
 The Palm oil tree has many uses and no part of the tree goes to waste.
 The tree is used to make world-famous palm wine and local medicines.
 The leaves may also be used to make thatches, which are often used as roofing material in certain areas.

 |Palm oil kernels|

+Palm oil is produced in countries in which there are large percentages of the world’s rainforests.
 Rainforests are being destroyed to make way for palm oil plantations, as demand for palm oil grows worldwide.
 Certified sustainable palm oil and palm kernel oil is produced by palm oil plantations that have been independently audited and found to comply with the globally agreed environmental standards devised by the Roundtable on Sustainable Palm Oil.

+These stringent sustainability criteria related to social, environmental and economic good practice.
 The Roundtable on Sustainable Palm Oil was formed in 2004 with the objective of promoting the growth and use of sustainable oil palm products through credible global standards and engagement of stakeholders.

 Now that you know about palm oil, let's make an easy palm oil vegetarian stew recipeThe African Gourmet